Dakota Territory Air Museum

 The Dakota Territory Air Museum is an aviation museum on North Hill in Minot, North Dakota near Minot International Airport.
 The mission of the Dakota Territory Air Museum is to be a historical aviation resource honoring the men, women and machines that have impacted the rich history of aviation through displays and events that educate, inspire and entertain people of all ages.

 History

 The museum was founded in 1986 and the first museum building was built in 1988.
 Additions were added in 1990 and 1991.
 A new hangar, for the aircraft from the Texas Flying Legends Museum, was built in 2013.

 The museum has held an annual sweepstakes since 1997 in which it gives away a light airplane.

-In a cooperative venture with the Texas Flying Legends Museum in Houston, each spring, the collection of World War II warbirds is flown from Texas to the Dakota Territory Air Museum where they are typically on display from mid-May through July.
+In a cooperative venture with the Texas Flying Legends Museum in Houston, each spring, the collection of World War II warbirds was flown from Texas to the Dakota Territory Air Museum where they were typically on display from mid-May through July.
+When TFLM ceased operating in 2019, the aircraft from their collection were permanently moved to DTAM.

-Since 2014, the museum has hosted the Magic City Discovery Center, a children's museum, while it searches for a permanent location.
+From 2014 to no later than May 2023, the museum hosted the Magic City Discovery Center, a children's museum, while it searched for a permanent location.